LLNL/Caliper/doc/sphinx/calql.rst

 For example, we can use the scale() operator to scale a value before subsequent aggregations::

+  LET
+    sec=scale(time.duration,1e-6)
+  SELECT
-  LET sec=scale(time.duration,1e-6) SELECT prop:nested,sum(sec)
+    prop:nested,sum(sec)

-For example, we can use the truncate() operator on an iteration counter to aggregate blocks of 10 iterations in a time-series profile::
+We can use the truncate() operator on an iteration counter to aggregate blocks of 10 iterations in a time-series profile::

+  LET
+    block=truncate(iteration#mainloop,10)
+  SELECT
+    block,sum(time.duration)
-  LET block=truncate(iteration#mainloop,10) SELECT block,sum(time.duration) GROUP BY block
+  GROUP BY
+    block

 The first() operator returns the first attribute out of a list of attribute names found in an input record.
 It can also be used to rename attributes::

+  LET
+    time=first(time.duration,sum#time.duration)
+  SELECT
-  LET time=first(time.duration,sum#time.duration) SELECT sum(time) AS Time GROUP BY prop:nested
+    sum(time) AS Time
+  GROUP BY
+    prop:nested

 LET terms have the general form

   a = f(...)
+[IF <condition>]

 where f is one of the operators and `a` is the name of the result attribute.
 The result is added to the input records before the record is processed further.
 Result entries are only added to a record if all required input operands are present.

+With the optional IF condition, the operation is only applied for input records that meet a condition.
+One can use this to compute values for a specific subset of records.
+The condition clauses use the same syntax as WHERE filter clauses.
+The example below defines a "work" attribute with the time in records that contain "omp.work" regions, and then uses that to compute efficiency from the total and "work" time:

+  LET
+    work=first(time.duration) IF omp.work
+  SELECT
+    sum(time.duration)        AS Total,
+    sum(work)                 AS Work,
+    ratio(work,time.duration) AS Efficiency
+  GROUP BY
+    prop:nested

 SELECT
 --------------------------------